-Penny Churchill takes a look at a huge home which has come up for sale near Badminton.
+Penny Churchill takes a look at Tormarton Court, a magnificent country house for sale near Badminton.

 Catch up on the best country houses for sale this week that have come to the market via Country Life.